How to Toast Sourdough Bread in the Oven {Easy Recipe}

 Easy Way to Toast Sourdough Bread in the Oven and get Perfectly Crispy Slices even after your bread is no longer fresh.

 I bake bread couple times a week and it’s one of my favorite things that I do for our family.
 However, a big downside of homemade bread is how quickly it goes stale!
 Whatever they add to store bought bread (hello mega amounts of gluten) has clearly distorted our expectations of how long bread is supposed to stay fresh.
 We eat my sourdough bread untoasted for the first few days after I make it.
 But after that, it has to be toasted.
-There are several different ways I like to toast our bread, but using the oven to toast sourdough bread is a great way.
+There are several different ways to toast sourdough bread, but using the oven to toast sourdough bread is a great way.
 You can get creative and make deliciously crispy slices of bread, with toppings or without!

 Why You’ll Love This Recipe